PredixDev/px-list-inline-design/README.md

-# List Inline
+# px-list-inline-design

 The Predix UI List Inline module simply displays a list as one horizontal row.
 This module is a fork of the [inuitcss list-inline module](https://github.com/inuitcss/objects.list-inline).

 ## Dependency

-Predix UI's List Inline Module depends on one other Px module:
+The px-list-inline-design module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)

 ## Upstream dependency

-The List Inline module is also an upstream dependency in this meta kit:
+The px-list-inline-design module is also an upstream dependency in this meta kit:

 * [px-meta-lists-design](https://github.com/PredixDev/px-meta-lists-design)